tariq-abdulghani/ng-admin/src/app/dynamic-form/README.md

   bindValue: string | null;
   compareWith: (a: any, b: any) => boolean;
   dataSource: URL | any[] | Observable<any[]>;
-}
+  defaultValueIndex?: number; // sets the index of default value else the defualt is null }

 export interface CheckInputSpec extends InputSpec {}